cloudloom/x1-organization-api/README.md

             <url>http://dl.bintray.com/tracebucket/X1</url>
         </repository>

- add @EnableOrganization in a config class like below
+ add @EnableOrganization(multiple X1 components can be enabled in the same config file) in a config class like below

      @Configuration
      @EnableOrganization